KevinAst/feature-u/docs/article/article.md

 <p align="center"><img src="img/features.jpg" alt="Features" width="60%"></p>

-Most developers would agree that organizing your project by feature is much preferred over type-based patterns.
+Most developers would agree that organizing your project by features is much preferred over type-based patterns.
 Because **application domains grow** _in the real world_, project **organization by type simply doesn't scale**, _it just becomes unmanageable_!
-There are many good articles on this topic with insights on feature-based design and structure _(see: [References] below)_.
+There are many good articles on this topic with insights on feature-based design and structure _(see: [References] below TK: link)_.

 This article outlines my excursion into feature-based composition.
 In working through the details, I realized there was an opportunity for a